Q*bert (1999 video game)

 Q*bert is a remake of the 1982 arcade game of the same name with 3D graphics.
-It was developed by Artech Studios and released by Hasbro Interactive (under the Atari brand name) on the PlayStation and Microsoft Windows in 1999 and on the Dreamcast in 2000.
+It was developed by Artech Studios and released by Hasbro Interactive (under the Atari brand name) on the PlayStation and Microsoft Windows in 1999, on the Dreamcast and Game Boy Color in 2000, and on Mac OS in 2001.

 Gameplay

 Q*bert has three modes of play.
 Classic is like the original Q*bert, and the graphics can be changed from Retro to Modern.
 The Adventure mode takes Q*bert to 3D dimensions, and contains power ups and all new characters set in four worlds, with Q*bert aiming to rescue his friends from Coily.
 Head to Head is a multiplayer mode.